juji-io/datalevin/doc/transact.md

 However, transacting Datalog data involves a great number of data transformation and integrity checks, hence it can be slow.
 When initializing a DB with data, it may not be necessary to pay the price of this overhead.
+Also, out of memory errors may be encountered if the amount of data to be transacted is too large.

-### By `init-db`
+### By `init-db` and `fill-db`

-If it is possible, a much faster way of bulk loading data into an empty DB is to directly load a list of prepared datoms using `init-db` function.
-However, it is the caller's responsibility to ensure these datoms are correct because no check is performed.
+If it is possible, a much faster way of bulk loading data into an empty DB is to directly load a collection of prepared datoms using `init-db` function.
+However, it is the caller's responsibility to ensure these datoms are correct because data integrity checks and temporary entity ID resolution are not performed.

-We do not support bulk loading prepared datoms into a DB that is not empty, because it would be dangerous to bypass data integrity checks.
+Similarly, `fill-db` can be used to bulk load additional collections of prepared datoms into a DB that is not empty.
+The same caution on datoms preparation need to apply.

 ## Transactable Entities in Datalog store